Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/alexandria.md

 	          - /Users/djb/docker:/work
 	```

 1. Change the last line to specify your own workspace by replacing the “djb” with your own userid.
+If not on Mac also change the two occurrences of “docker.for.mac.localhost“ to the ip address of your Docker.

 2. Create a subdirectory called `docker` under your home.